 Like the BA Ext, the BSc Ext course is only open to students of Aboriginal or Torres Strait Island descent who have an ATAR but not necessarily obtained the results required for direct entry into the University of Melbourne’s Bachelor of Science course.
 Students entering into the BSc Ext are expected to live at one of the University of Melbourne’s residential colleges, and benefit from the extra academic and personal support provided.
 Additional Indigenous student support services are available through the Murrup Barak Institute.

-More information about transition subjects for the BSc Ext from the University of Melbourne.
+More information about BSc Ext from the University of Melbourne.